Peterborough Transit

-Peterborough Transit is the public transport operator for the City of Peterborough, Ontario, & Township of Selwyn, Ontario.
+Peterborough Transit is the public transport operator for the City of Peterborough and Township of Selwyn.

 The majority of their system consists of ten main routes within the urban area of Peterborough.
 There are three community bus routes that serve businesses and seniors homes.
 There are two Selwyn "The Link" routes that connects the towns of Curve Lake, Lakefield, Ennismore, & Bridgenorth to Trent University.
 For those who are physically unable to use the regular transit bus, there is a special Handi-Van paratransit service.